agcdtmr/study-guide-terraform-associate-certification/README.md

 ## Notes

 - While this repository aims to assist in exam preparation, it's essential to complement your study with practical experience and a thorough understanding of Terraform concepts.
+- Practice Tests and Quizzes: Sharpen your knowledge and assess your readiness with a collection of practice tests and quizzes resembling the format and difficulty level of the actual certification exam.
+- Hands-On Labs and Exercises: Reinforce your understanding of Terraform concepts through hands-on labs, exercises, and mini-projects.
+Dive into real-world scenarios to solidify your skills in infrastructure provisioning and management.
+- Community Support: Engage with fellow learners pursuing the certification, ask questions, and participate in discussions to enhance your understanding and share insights.
 - Join the Community: Connect with other learners, share your progress, and seek assistance in our dedicated community spaces linked in the repository.

+---

+Contribute and Collaborate: Contribute your own study notes, additional resources, or improvements to existing materials to create a more robust learning repository for the community.